 For more information about the following athletics below, reach out to our Athletic Board and they will put you in touch with our coaches.

 - Girls Soccer

 The Art Club is an after school activity that provides materials, instruction and support for those students who are seeking a creative outlet in addition to their academic schedule.

 Students interested in the program meet weekly or biweekly after school in the library beginning in mid-fall.
 Meetings consist of book discussions, question writing, and mini-competitions along with friendly conversation, snacks, and fun!
 In January or February, the two teams are chosen.
 Each team consists of six students and one alternate who will represent OLGC and attend the competition in the spring.

 Please watch the weekly updates for more information about the meetings.
 And click to view the Battle of the Books titles for7th and 8th grade.
 All titles are available in the school library.

 For students in grades 5-8, Good Counsel presents a musical every spring that allows students to either perform on-stage in the production’s Cast, where they can act, sing, and dance, or to work off-stage and back-stage on the Stage Crew, where they can help create, build, paint, and move sets.

-The 2017 musical was Shrek with performances on
+The 2018 musical was Sound of Music with performances on

 Thursday, March 30 (7:30 PM),